Hemp Oil Vs. CBD Oil: The Beginners Ultimate Guide

 Hempseed Oil

-Hemp seeds do not contain cannabinoids, but they do have a high amount of essential amino acids, healthy fats, vitamins, and minerals.
+Hemp seeds do not contain cannabinoids but have many essential amino acids, healthy fats, vitamins, and minerals.
 The oil is made by cold pressing only the industrial hemp plant seeds to extract the nutrients.
-There is no THC in hempseed oil which is the reason some people prefer this product.
+There is no THC in hempseed oil, so some people prefer this product.

 Hempseed oil Vs. CBD oil